justaszie/IMDB-Tableau/README.md

   4. [Evolution Dashboard](https://public.tableau.com/views/IMDBTop250-Evolution/EvolutionoverTime?:language=en-US&:display_count=n&:origin=viz_share_link).
 It presents insights into how the movie industry has evolved from 1996 (the chart's first year) to 2021.

 ## 3. Data Preparation

+I went through the following steps to get the raw data ready for analysis in Tableau:
+1. Download a dataset of the IMDB Top 250 movies from 1996 to 2021 from Kaggle
+2. Write a Python script to download additional details about those movies from The Movie Database (TMDB) API.
+3. Merge the datasets and perform some cleanup
+4. Transform the data into Fact and Dimensions using Star-like model.
+5. Downloaded the transformed data as multiple .csv files to be joined using Tableau data modeling features.

 ### 3.1 Final Dataset